Why cold porcelain without glue?

 The cold porcelain surface is smoother and looks whiter than the saltdough.
 And, it has clean and crisp edges.

 Now, how does it compared to the conventional cold porcelain, I mean the one with Elmer's glue?
-Honestly, the version without glue lacks lustre and strength.
+Honestly, the version without glue lacks luster and strength.
+It's brittle when the clay still wet.
+It's not pliable.

 You might agree with me that the cold porcelain clay cooked with glue is as good as store bought polymer clay in term of look and strength.

-If you think you like this one and would like to make the clay for yourself, please feel free to follow our recipe.
+If you think you like this one and would like to make the clay for yourself, please feel free to follow my recipe.

-Btw, the main ingredient is baking soda.
+This clay only has 3 ingredients with baking soda as main ingredient. .
 Choose good quality baking soda for your clay.
-We use Arm & Hammer pure baking soda:
+I use Arm & Hammer pure baking soda.

 Pour all ingredients to a non-stick pan and stir it continuously on small fire.
 It will take about 10 minutes or more until you'll see the lumps.
 Keep stirring until you can lift up the clay from the pan then stop.